jlmelville/smallvis/docs/largevis.md

 and blue) on the right hand side of the plots are pushed further, similarly to the situation with `frey`.

-`fashion6k` also tends to show a slightly different relative arrangement of clusters.
+`mnist6k` and `fashion6k` alsoshow a slightly different relative arrangement of clusters.
 This may be a limitation of the SGD implementation in terms of representing the LargeVis cost function as implemented in `smallvis`, but this is a mystery I will leave for another time.
 If it turns out to be due to a bug